material-components/material-components-web/packages/mdc-checkbox/README.md

   <label for="checkbox-1">Checkbox 1</label>
 </div>
 ```

-The checkbox component is driven by an underlying native checkbox element.
-This element is sized and
-positioned the same way as the checkbox component itself, allowing for proper behavior of assistive
-devices.

 > **Note**: If you are using IE, you need to include a closing `</path>` tag if you wish to avoid console warnings.